M. C. Escher in popular culture: Television

-In Transformers: Cyberverse, “the End of the Universe part 2” Optimus, Bumblebee and Wheeljack get stranded in a dimension with infinite stairs connecting to each other defying the laws of gravity.
+In Transformers: Cyberverse, "the End of the Universe part 2" Optimus, Bumblebee and Wheeljack get stranded in a dimension with infinite stairs connecting to each other defying the laws of gravity.
 The space is an allusion to the impossible object thematic of Escher.

 Video games

 In the city building game Afterlife, Hell's ultimate punishment for Envy is called the Escher pit and is designed to torture souls by having them all be given different punishments, and after a few days are allowed to switch with a neighbor, thinking he / she is better off, only to find that all punishments are worse than the last.
 The outside slightly resembles Relativity.

 In Final Fantasy IX, the third-disc dungeon Ipsen's Castle is modeled after the painting, featuring an array of inverted ladders and stairs.

-In AdventureQuest Worlds, the first lord of chaos is Escherion, who has the ability to invert objects and lives in a castle with an inside similar to "Relativity".
+In AdventureQuest Worlds, the first lord of chaos is Escherion, who has the ability to invert objects and lives in a castle with an inside similar to Relativity.

 In the Psygnosis game Lemmings, the 18th level of "Taxing" is named "Tribute to M.C.
 Escher", as the solution involves building a zigzag stairway slightly reminiscent of Relativity.

-In God of War III, 'Hera's Garden' is a Escher inspired puzzle in which the player must manipulate various objects and the camera perspective to guide protagonist Kratos to the exit.
+In God of War III, 'Hera's Garden' is an Escher inspired puzzle in which the player must manipulate various objects and the camera perspective to guide protagonist Kratos to the exit.

 In Knock-Knock game, one of fragments of reality is a reference to Escher's work.

 During the last decades several video games have been released, some of which are more or less inspired by the art of M.C.
 Escher, such as Monument Valley.
 Some games borrow the graphical art style; some games contain game mechanics that are heavily influenced by the artist while others are simply put tributes to the works of M.C.
 Escher.